 HNRS-398 Honors Seminar, 3 cr.
-Specialized and intensive investigation of a topic in narrowly defined areas, such as Fine Arts, Sciences, etc. A paper and oral presentation are required.
-Prereq.: consent of the University Honors Program Coordinator.
+Specialized and intensive investigation of a topic in narrowly defined areas, such as Fine Arts, Sciences, or research concepts in preparation for Thesis, etc. A paper and oral presentation are required.
+Prereg.: consent of the University Honors Program Coordinator.

 HNRS-399 Honors Thesis/Project, 3 cr.
-Guidance of students conducting research or preparing a creative work, usually relevant to their major field, to fulfill the requirements of the Level II Honors Program.
+Independent study with student-chosen faculty advisor and research topic, usually relevant to their major field, to fulfill the requirements of the Level II Honors Program.
 Thesis preparation workshops are provided to enhance the experience..
 Prereq.: consent of the University Honors Program Coordinator.